Listen to the Layers: Mitigating Hallucinations with Inter-Layer Disagreement: Experimental Setup

 \paragraph{Evaluation Metrics:} For open-ended generation task on TruthfulQA, we followed the standard practice and evaluate using Truthfulness (\%Truth), Informativeness (\%Info), and $T \times I$ ~\cite{truthfulqaacl2022}.
 We also calculated the rejection rate (i.e., the percentage of responses where the model answers with ``I have no comment").
-In some cases, this is the correct response (Table ~\ref{tab:nocommentcorrect}, Appendix,~\ref{app:addlresults}), and in others, it is not (Table~\ref{tab:nocommentwrong},Appendix.~\ref{app:addlresults}).
+In some cases, this is the correct response (Table~\ref{tab:nocommentcorrect}, Appendix~\ref{app:addlresults}), and in others, it is not (Table~\ref{tab:nocommentwrong}, Appendix~\ref{app:addlresults}).
 For truthfulness and informativeness scores, we evaluate responses using Gemini-2.5-Pro~\cite{gemini25pro}.
-Detailed prompts for these evaluations are available in Appendix~\ref{app:truthfulqa}.
 We also report evaluation metrics calculated only on non-rejection answers.
 For multiple-choice evaluation on TruthfulQA, we report MC1, MC2, and MC3 metrics following the standard practice~\cite{truthfulqaacl2022}.
 For NQ and NQ-Swap we adopt exact match (EM) and F1~\cite{exactmatch2018sqad} metrics for factuality evaluation.
 As LLMs tends to generate longer sequence, EM metric may misinterpret the overall quality of the generation for faithfulness.
 So, we also evaluate truthfulness for NQ \& NQ-Swap using LLM-as-judge annotator.
 For summarization tasks we evaluate truthfulness along with FActScore ~\cite{factscore2023} and ROUGE-L~\cite{rouge2004}.
-Truthfulness and FActScore of the summary are evaluated using Gemini-2.5-Pro ~\cite{gemini25pro} following the prompt described in Appendix ~\ref{app:samsum}.
+Truthfulness and FActScore of the summary are evaluated using Gemini-2.5-Pro ~\cite{gemini25pro}.
 For code evaluation, we use Pass@1 metric~\cite{pass1metric}.
 For all of these metrics, a higher score is better except for rejection rate.
+All details of Gemini as a judge is presented in Appendix~\ref{app:dataset}.